RaphaelKarg/Laptop-Home-Server/README.md

 * **Direct Peer-to-Peer Verification (Tailscale Ping):**
   Executing `tailscale ping 100.X.X.X` yielded:
   `pong from laptop-home-server (100.X.X.X) via [2a02:587:...]:41641 in 6ms`
   *Analysis:* The `via` parameter confirmed the connection was entirely direct (P2P), completely bypassing slower DERP relays.
-It utilized the server's public Cosmote IPv6 address via UDP port `41641`, achieving an astonishingly low latency of **6ms to 19ms** across cities.
+It utilized the server's public Cosmote IPv6 address via UDP port `41641`, achieving an very low latency of **6ms to 19ms** across cities.
 * **Encapsulation & Firewall Testing (Tracert):**
   Executing a `tracert` to the Tailscale IP (`100.X.X.X`) showed a single (1) hop, proving full WireGuard encapsulation.
 Conversely, executing a `tracert` directly to the server's public IPv6 address revealed the ISP's routing nodes until it reached the home router, where it correctly timed out (`* * * Request timed out`).
 This confirmed the home firewall is impenetrable to public ICMP requests, yet completely accessible via the authenticated Tailscale tunnel.
 * **VPN Overhead & Bandwidth Validation (Speedtest):**